Inconel Alloy 625 | Austral Wright

 AS1210 prequalifies Inconel 625 up to 625°C as flat products, and 650°C as bar and forgings.
 ASME Boiler & Pressure Vessel Code, Section VIII (Code Case 1409-5) allows annealed material to be used to 650°C, solution treated to 815°C.

-Inconel 625 has a corrosion resistance to many environments.
+Inconel 625 has corrosion resistance to many environments.
 In mild environments such as atmosphere, fresh water and sea water, neutral salts and alkaline media there is almost no attack.
 In more aggressive media nickel and chromium resist oxidising attack, while nickel and molybdenum resist reducing environments.
 Molybdenum provides exceptional resistance to pitting and crevice corrosion, and niobium stabilises against sensitisation and intergranular corrosion.
 The nickel content makes Inconel 625 essentially free from chloride ion stress corrosion cracking.
 Inconel 625 also has excellent corrosion fatigue properties.
-Please consult Austral Wright Metals for specific advice on your application.
+Please consult Austral Wright Metals for specific advice on using Inconel metal for your application.

 Corrosion Rates (mm/year) in a Municipal Waste Incinerator